atomicdata-dev/atomic-data-docs/src/5-levels-of-data.md

 Even if this schema related information is described, the schema itself is often not machine-readable.
 The best way to have type-safe data, is to describe the schema in a machine-readable format.

+In SQL, we can use a DB schema.
+In JSON, we can add a JSON Schema file.
+For XML, we have XSD.

-In Atomic Data, the Properties themselves (the links in the keys in JSON-AD) describe the datatypes, which helps developers when re-using data.
+In Atomic Data, the Properties themselves (the links in the keys in JSON-AD) describe the required datatypes, which helps developers when re-using data understand what they can expect from a value.

 ```json
 {